ChristieMJ/Clock-Drift-Simulation/README.md

 For questions or collaboration, contact Christie Jansson at christiejansson@hotmail.com.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPU 3-0 License - see the [LICENSE](LICENSE) file for details.